 We have grown rapidly since inception and anticipate further growth.
-For example, our net revenue increased from \$82.9 million in the 13-week period ended June 26, 2022 to \$106.4 million in the 13-week period ended June 25, 2023, our net revenue increased from \$159.9 million in the 26-week period ended June 26, 2022 to \$225.6 million in the 26-week period ended June 25, 2023, and our net revenue increased from \$260.9 million in fiscal 2021 to \$362.1 million in fiscal 2022.
+For example, our net revenue increased from \$92.0 million in the 13-week period ended September 25, 2022 to \$110.4 million in the 13-week period ended September 24, 2023, our net revenue increased from \$252.0 million in the 39-week period ended September 24, 2023, and our net revenue increased from \$260.9 million in fiscal 2021 to \$362.1 million in fiscal 2022.
 This growth has placed significant demands on our management, financial, operational, technological and other resources.
 The continued growth and expansion of our business depends on a number of factors, including our ability to:

-- increase awareness of our brand and successfully compete with other companies; - price our products effectively so that we are able to attract new customers and consumers and expand sales to our existing customers and consumers: - expand distribution to new points of sales with new and existing customers; - continue to innovate and introduce new products; - successfully expand into new product categories; - expand our supplier, co-manufacturing, co-packing, cold storage, processing and distribution capacities; - · invest in information technology systems and related process and procedures improvements; and - maintain quality control over our product offerings.
+- increase awareness of our brand and successfully compete with other companies; - price our products effectively so that we are able to attract new customers and consumers and expand sales to our existing customers and consumers; - expand distribution to new points of sales with new and existing customers; - continue to innovate and introduce new products; - successfully expand into new product categories; - expand our supplier, co-manufacturing, co-packing, cold storage, processing and distribution capacities; - invest in information technology systems and related improvements to our processes and procedures; and - maintain quality control over our product offerings.